Swimming is one of Australia’s most successful sports at the Olympic Games!

-Out of a total 190 Medals that Australian Swimmers have won – 59 of them are gold.
-Quite often it looks quite easy for these athletes, however, there is a number of injuries and hours of training that swimmers put in to ensure them success.
+Out of a total of 190 Medals that Australian Swimmers have won – 59 of them are gold.
+Quite often, it looks pretty easy for these athletes.
+However, there is several injuries and hours of training that swimmers put in to ensure their success.

 Swimmers require an intricate combination of strength, power, endurance and flexibility!
-Not surprisingly, injuries to swimmers are quite common, with 4 injuries for every 1000 hours reported in male competitive swimmers, with female swimmers reporting 3.8 for every 1000 hours of training (Wolf et al., 2009).
-Although the majority of injuries occur in the pool as a result of training and competition, it is also important to recognise that “out of water” injuries, such as rolling an ankle can also affect a swimmer!!
+Although most injuries occur in the pool as a result of training and competition, it is also essential to recognise that “out of water” injuries, such as rolling an ankle, can also affect a swimmer!!
+Not surprisingly, injuries to swimmers are pretty standard, with four injuries for every 1000 hours reported in male competitive swimmers, with female swimmers reporting 3.8 for every 1000 hours of training (Wolf et al., 2009).

 What Injuries Do Swimmer’s Suffer?

-If gold medals were handed out the shoulders would win GOLD for the more frequently injured part of a swimmer’s body!
+If gold medals were awarded, the shoulders would win GOLD for the more frequently injured part of a swimmer’s body!
 Sein, Walton & Linklater (2010) reported that 91% of swimmers report a shoulder injury!